cosminadrianpopescu/azul/api.md

 **Parameters**:

-* t The azul terminal for which to edit the current scrollback
+* t The vesper terminal for which to edit the current scrollback

-Edits the current terminal buffer of the azul terminal `t`.
+Edits the current terminal buffer of the vesper terminal `t`.

 #### edit_scrollback_log

 **Parameters**:

-* t The azul terminal for which to edit the scrollback log
+* t The vesper terminal for which to edit the scrollback log

-Edits the scrollback buffer log for the azul terminal `t`.
-If the logging is not started for the given terminal (by calling `AzulStartLogging`), an error message is thrown.
+Edits the scrollback buffer log for the vesper terminal `t`.
+If the logging is not started for the given terminal (by calling `VesperStartLogging`), an error message is thrown.

 #### edit_current_scrollback